OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   }
 ```

-Now, we have a working adding blog post functionality.

 ## Conclusion
-Great, we come a long way to get this done.
+Great, we come a long way.
 So far we have been able to learn how we can make use of `Angular Material Components`.
 Aside the Angular Material, the article made use of various Angular concepts like EventEmitter , Service, Interface, Dependency Injection, Observables, which are not discussed here but you can later explore these concepts.
 You can find the full source code [here](https://github.com/OMENSAH/project).